Kirtipur: Bagh Bhairab

-Bagh Bhairab Temple is one of the most popular temples dedicated to the god Bhairab in the form of an angry tiger.
+Bagh Bhairab Temple is one of the most popular temples dedicated to the angry incarnation of lord Shiva in the form of an angry tiger.
 This god is regarded as the guardian of Kirtipur and the locals call it Ajudeu, a grandfather god.
 Bhairab, the most terrifying and awful form of Shiva, is the destroyer on one hand and the guardian on the other.
 Ceremonial rituals in relation to the important events of life such as rice-feeding, puberty, marriage and even the construction of houses cannot be done without propitiating this deity in most of the towns and cities of Nepal.

 Bagh Bhairab is mainly worshiped by the Munsi Newars (Man Singh Pradhan).
 Each of the male family members, on a yearly basis, are supposed to take the chest of Bagh Bhairab turn by turn and keep it in a secret room and worship it twice a day.
 It is believed that any wrong method applying for worship might curse the individual.
 Denial for taking the chest home accounts for a fine equivalent to US$2000.

 The present three storeyed temple of Bagh Bhairab, probably built in the 16th century, stands in the brick-paved rectangular courtyard with rest houses around it.
 Some small shrines and stone idols are spread over the courtyard.
 The main gate is at the southern side of the courtyard.
 There are two other gates on the eastern and western sides.
 The two roofs of the temple are made of tiles while the third is covered with gilt copper.
-Wooden posts with the carving of Hindu gods and goddesses adorn the temple in addition to supporting its roof.
+Wooden posts with the carving of Hindu gods, and goddesses adorn the temple in addition to supporting its roof.
 They have been installed in between windows of the second storey, and the names of the carved deities have been finely cut out below them on the pedestals.